anandkumar7722/EcoSnap-v4/README.md

 ---

-This README provides a starting point.
+This README provides a comprehensive guide to getting started with EcoSnap.
 Feel free to expand it with more details specific to your project's evolution.